SNR/CRB-Constrained Joint Beamforming and Reflection Designs for RIS-ISAC Systems: System and Signal Models

 \section{System and Signal Models}

-We consider an RIS-assisted ISAC system as shown in Fig. \ref{fig:system model}, where a colocated multi-antenna BS simultaneously performs multi-user communications and radar sensing with the assistance of an $N$-element RIS.
-In particular, the BS, which is equipped with $M_\text{t}$ transmit antennas and $M_\text{r}$ receive antennas arranged as uniform linear arrays (ULAs) with half-wavelength spacing, simultaneously serves $K$ single-antenna users and senses one target.
-For simplicity, in what follows we will assume $M_\text{t}=M_\text{r}=M$.
+We consider an RIS-assisted ISAC system as shown in Fig. \ref{fig:system model}, where a colocated multi-antenna BS performs multi-user communications and radar sensing with the assistance of an $N$-element RIS.
+In particular, the BS, which is equipped with $M$ transmit antennas and $M$ receive antennas arranged as uniform linear arrays (ULAs) with half-wavelength spacing, simultaneously serves $K$ single-antenna users and senses one target.
+With the aid of advanced self-interference mitigation techniques \cite{Sabharwal-JSAC-2014}, we assume that the BS operates in full-duplex mode with perfect self-interference mitigation.
 In this work, we focus on two common and crucial radar sensing tasks: \textit{target detection}, which aims to identify whether a target of interest is present, and \textit{parameter estimation}, where the DoAs of the target signals with respect to the BS and the RIS are determined.